-Table 2 Summary statistics of the size of the real datasets and the percentage of the minority class.
-Q1 and Q3 defines the first quartile and thirds quartile, respectively percentage of the minority class are shown in Table 2.
-We used three common classifiers, logistic regression (LR), support vector machines (SVM), and naïve Bayes (NB) to evaluate the performance of the proposed calibration method.
+We ran two sets of experiments on 40 randomly selected baseline datasets from the UCI and LibSVM repositories7 [1], [4].
+Five summary statistics of the size of the datasets and the percentage of the minority class are shown in Table III.
+We used three common classifiers, Logistic Regression (LR), Support Vector Machines (SVM), and Naïve Bayes (NB) to evaluate the performance of the proposed calibration method.
 In both sets of experiments on real data, we used 10 random runs of 10-fold cross validation, and we always used the train data for calibrating the models.